andrejrs/php-mvc-example/README.md

 ### Installing

-Transfer files to the folder that watches the web server and import the database.
+Transfer files to the folder that watches the web server and import database.
 The configuration parameters for the database are in /Config/Database.php.

 ## Database Seeding